|

 The Red Scare 1917 - 1920

-The first Red Scare was the result of the Communist takeover in Russia in
+The first wave of Red Scare was the result of the Communist takeover in Russia in

-1917 and the apparent willingness of the revolutionaries to resort to
+1917 and the apparent inclination of the revolutionaries to resort to

-violence if necessary.
+violence if considered necessary.
 Gruesome case in point was the slaughtering of

 Czar Nicholas II and his family in 1918.